All Year: May - October

 Black Robin is made up of volunteers, interns, local volunteers, and farm partners.
 We generally have between two and five volunteers at the farm at any given time.

-At Black Robin we work three and a half days a week, three seven-hour shifts and one four-hour shift.
+At Black Robin we work three or four days a week, three or four five or six-hour shifts.
 In addition each of us work five hours per week on chores, farmers markets, or individual farm projects.
 We work efficiently and intensely with only one break for lunch so that we can finish our work in this very short amount of time.
 Much of the work at Black Robin is physically demanding (digging, sawing, using a pick-ax), plenty is tedious (weeding, path making, hand digging and cultivation of gardens), and some requires skill-development and careful attention to detail (construction, milking goats, bottle-feeding lambs and goats).

 A typical communal work day at Black Robin has us waking up quite early for chores and meal preparation, eating breakfast on our own, then meeting for an overview of the day's plan.
 We do a warm up stretching, yoga, and motivation session then begin to work.
 We may weed gardens or pull seed heads from pasture weeds for an hour or more, then begin individual or small group projects such as hauling wood chips for paths, adding compost to gardens, sanding rough cut boards for construction, building a wall, pouring a concrete footing, mucking out livestock quarters, etcetera.
 In the middle of the work day we eat lunch together.
 After work (in the afternoon and evening and on our days off) we do our chores and farm projects.